2015 San Sebastián del Oeste ambush

 On 6 April 2015, a convoy of the Jalisco State Police was ambushed by suspected members of the Jalisco New Generation Cartel (CJNG), a criminal group based in Jalisco.
 The attack occurred in a mountain road in San Sebastián del Oeste, Jalisco.
 Fifteen policemen were killed and five were wounded; no CJNG casualties were confirmed.
 According to police reports, as the police convoy reached a part of the road surrounded by mountains, the CJNG opened fire at the police units from the sides using high-caliber rifles, grenade launchers, and explosives with gasoline.
 The element of surprise prevented the police from repelling the aggression.
 The CJNG members burned several vehicles along the highway to halt reinforcements.
 The attack lasted roughly 30 minutes.
 When government reinforcements reached the scene, the CJNG gunmen had left.

 The ambush was one of the deadliest single-attack incidents against Mexico's security forces in the ongoing Mexican drug war.
 It was also a rare display of bold attacks against law enforcement.
 In the past, criminal groups in Mexico tended to avoid direct confrontation with security forces.
 The attack also showcased the manpower and sophistication of the CJNG.
-The complexity of the attack showed that the CJNG had expertise in military tactics, guerrilla warfare, ambush and counter-ambush training, and in use of explosives.
+The complexity of the attack showed that the CJNG had expertise in military tactics, guerrilla warfare, ambush and counter-ambush training, and in the use of explosives.
 According to investigators, the CJNG carried out the ambush to avenge the arrests and deaths of their fallen comrades from government crackdowns.